If you're having problems with the audio or video of your upload, try these troubleshooting steps to solve the issue.

 Note: Higher resolutions like 4K may not be available on specific devices or browsers because of platform limitations.

 Colors aren’t displaying correctly

-If colors aren’t showing correctly in your video, make sure your video’s transfer characteristics, color primaries, and color matrix coefficient metadata match how the video was mastered.
+If colors aren’t showing correctly, make sure your video’s transfer characteristics, color primaries, and color matrix coefficient metadata match how the video was mastered.